The State Hermitage guided tour

 The tour was very detailed, yet flexible.

-St Petersburg is a great city with so much history, I plan to return again one day.6 days ago
+St Petersburg is a great city with so much history, I plan to return again one day.8 months ago

 We have been introduced to Saint Petersburg by Igor, who has guides us over the course of three days in this wonderful city.
 Igor is able to provide you rich details about the city, with very extensive knowledge about architecture, art and the city's history.
 Through the use of headphones you will be able to hear what Igor has to say, while giving yourself the opportunity to look around at your own pace.
 Igor is very flexible in organising the tours by adapting to your needs and wishes.
 Do not expect jokes or a lot of energy, but pay close attention and you will have great insight into the city.
 Thank you!about 1 year ago